 CHE488H1S/CIV488H1S/ECE488H1F/MIE488H1F/MSE488H1S - Entrepreneurship and Business for Engineers (CS elective)

-MIE354H1 F - Business Process Engineering (Industrial Tech Elective)
+MIE354H1 F - Business Process Engineering (Industrial technical elective)

 FOR308H1 F - Wood and it's Role in Societal Devel0pment (HSS elective)

-Departmental Thesis course may be counted as 1 credit (if an H course) or 2 credits (if a Y course) if the topic is closely related to Engineering Business.
+Departmental Thesis course may be counted as one credit (if an H course) or two credits (if a Y course) if the topic is closely related to Engineering Business.
 This requires the approval of the Director of the Engineering Business Minor.

 Effective 2014 Summer Session: GGR 221, New Economic Spaces, is no longer an eligible elective for the Engineering Business Minor.
 If you took the course prior to the 2014 Summer Session, you may still count this towards your minor.
 If the course is taken after this time, it will not count towards the minor.